 The ancient Norman culture that was established in England after the Conquest of 1066 produced the name of Galithy.
 It was given to a happy, joyous, and bold person.
 The name Galithy derives from the nickname the galliard, which means the bold or the joyous.

 Early Origins of the Galithy family

-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Galithy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Galithy research.
+Another 66 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Galithy History in all our PDF Extended History products and printed products wherever possible.

 Galithy Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Galithy family (pre 1700)